robertandrews/cwp-bootstrap-editor/README.md

 Add the plugin to WordPress and activate it.

 The plugin code makes use of PHP's DOMDocument, which some observers say is limited and frustrating, to enhance HTML elements.

-## Arbitrary change

-This is an arbitrary change.

-I just created a new branch for this repo, `develop`.

-I am keen to know what happens next.